-When Fred Vornbrock, vice president and program director for MountainTop Technologies, Inc., the Johnstown, Pennsylvania-based provider of distance learning services, talks about its outsourcing relationship with Lexington, Massachusetts-based LuxorMedia, LLC, he emphasizes the importance of effective communication.
+When Fred Vornbrock, vice president and program director for MountainTop Technologies, Inc., the Johnstown, Pennsylvania-based provider of distance learning services, talks about its outsourcing relationship with Lexington, Massachusetts-based LuxorMedia, LLC, he emphasizes the importance of an effective communication strategy.

 “There were times we were both frustrated in learning to function as a group,” Vornbrock explains.
 “In the beginning, we did not clearly communicate timeframes and expectations.
 But we’d go back to the core of our relationship and say: ‘Do we trust each other and understand what we are trying to do’?
 We found that we absolutely do trust each other and were able to overcome issues we had from time to time because of lack of communication.”

 A. Lou Whitley, HR Service Center manager for Edison International, the California-headquartered utility company, is pleased with the outsourcing relationship forged with Mellon HR Solutions LLC, headquartered in Pittsburgh, Pennsylvania.
 “I would advise people to never agree to an outsourcing relationship where you don’t meet, from day one, the folks that will be on your team.
 The focus and time we spent upfront on building our relationship, and the continued commitment to do so, makes it successful.”